mhavey/marklogic/uml2es/docs/uml_mapping.md

 Pros:

 - UML tools support and encourage this approach.
+In MagicDraw, it's the Use Project option.
+In Papyrus, it's the ability to import a package in Model Explorer.
 - The UML standard allows it.
 - Flexibility of mix and match.
 - Developers can work in parallel